SO, WHY DO CYPRIOTS SMASH PLATES?

 HEALTH & SAFETY

 Whilst the custom is still relevant in Cyprus, the practice of smashing plates has faced criticism and legal restrictions due to safety concerns.
 In response to these concerns, many venues now opt for alternative methods of expressing celebration.
 Biodegradable flowers in baskets are now often used instead of plates as a form of expression.
-Despite these changes, however, the essence of the tradition remains intact and many Cypriots still embrace the spirit of plate smashing, finding creative ways to incorporate it into their celebrations without causing harm or damage.
+Despite these changes, however, the essence of the tradition remains intact.
+Several Cypriots still embrace the spirit of plate smashing, finding creative ways to incorporate it into their celebrations without causing harm or damage.
 Some establishments choose to use specially designed unglazed plates that are meant to be broken, ensuring that the act remains a joyful expression rather than a wasteful one.

 A CUSTOM THAT EMBODIES THE CYPRIOT SPIRIT